COOKIE POLICY

-Clinical Services International respects your privacy and is committed to protecting your personal data.
-Please read this Privacy and Cookie Policy (“Policy”) carefully as it contains important information on who we are and how and why we collect, store, use and share your personal data and cookie data.
+Clinical Services International (CSI) respects your privacy and is committed to protecting your personal data.
+Please read this Privacy and Cookie Policy (“Policy”) carefully as it contains important information about who we are and how and why we collect, store, use and share your personal data and cookie data.
 It also explains your rights in relation to your personal data and how to contact us or supervisory authorities should you need to.

 Who we are

-If you have any questions about this Policy, including any requests to exercise your legal rights, please contact us using the details set out below (see ‘How to contact us’ below).
+If you have any questions about this Policy, including any requests to exercise your legal rights, please contact us using the details set out below (see How to contact us below).

-Personl data we collect about you.
+Personal data we collect

 We collect and use this personal data to provide products and services to you.
 If you do not provide personal data that we ask for, it may delay or prevent us from providing such products and services to you.

-This website is not intended for children and we do not knowingly collect data relating to children
+This website is not intended for children and we do not knowingly collect data relating to children.

 How your personal data is collected

-We use different methods to collect data from and about you including through:
+We use different methods to collect data from and about you, including through:

 How and why we use your personal data